Skip to main content

 Are Bernese Mountain Dogs good family dogs?

-Yes — they are widely regarded as one of the more family-friendly large breeds, known for their gentle, steady temperament.
+Yes — they are widely regarded as one of the more family-friendly large breeds, known for their gentle, steady, and patient temperament.

 Do Bernese Mountain Dogs shed a lot?

 Yes.
-They are very heavy shedders year-round, with especially intense seasonal shedding.
+They are very heavy shedders year-round, with especially intense seasonal shedding in spring and fall.
+Regular brushing and a high tolerance for fur are part of daily life with this breed.

 Are Bernese Mountain Dogs good for apartments?